Menu Close

 Of Course I Still Love You is fitted with multiple satellite antennas, including Starlink dishes, for the uplink of data and for communication with the incoming booster.
 The droneship is also equipped with remotely-operated firefighting hoses that can quickly deluge the droneship in water in the event of an explosion or fire caused by a failed landing.

-Although SpaceX is known to be actively working to make its droneship fleet fully autonomous, Of Course I Still Love You droneship is yet to demonstrate autonomy over long distances, instead only using the technology to maintain position during a landing attempt.
+Although SpaceX is known to be actively working to make its droneship fleet fully autonomous, the Of Course I Still Love You droneship has yet to demonstrate autonomy over long distances, instead only using the technology to maintain position during a landing attempt.
 To reach the downrange landing zones, OCISLY is towed by a charter tugboat from Long Beach.
 The exact location of the landing zone is dependent on mission requirements and regulatory changes.

-Falcon boosters used on Starlink and geostationary transfer orbit missions typically land between 600 – 675 km downrange but the landing zone can extend to over 1200 km for the most demanding missions.
+Falcon boosters used on Starlink and geostationary transfer orbit missions typically land between 600 – 675 km downrange, but the landing zone can extend to over 1200 km for the most demanding missions.

 OCISLY and the tugboat will typically leave port up to five days in advance of the launch date, with other accompanying support ships leaving later.
-After traveling to the landing zone the thrusters and other equipment will be engaged.
+After traveling to the landing zone, the thrusters and other equipment will be engaged.
 Support vessels and the tugboat will then retreat to a safe distance to observe the landing.
 Of Course I Still Love You is uncrewed during all landings.

-Once the landing is complete, Octagrabber will be deployed to secure the booster and SpaceX technicians will disengage the thrusters and prepare the droneship for the return journey.
+Once the landing is complete, Octagrabber will be deployed to secure the booster, and SpaceX technicians will disengage the thrusters and prepare the droneship for the return journey.
 The tugboat will then tow OCISLY back to port for unloading of the booster.

 West Coast Move

-In 2021, SpaceX decided to move OCISLY droneship from Florida to California to support a planned increase in Starlink launches from Vandenberg Space Force Base.
+In 2021, SpaceX decided to move the OCISLY droneship from Florida to California to support a planned increase in Starlink launches from Vandenberg Space Force Base.
 OCISLY was replaced in Florida by a new droneship, A Shortfall of Gravitas.

-MS1 carried OCISLY across the Panama Canal to the Port of Long Beach in California where it has operated since mid-2021.
+MS1 carried OCISLY across the Panama Canal to the Port of Long Beach in California, where it has operated since mid-2021.

 OCISLY crosses the Panama Canal – Panama Canal